Kluzko/cpp-mysql-library/README.md

 # Cpp-mysql library

-It`s library managmet system.
-I build it to gain more expirience in cpp language and in mysql.
+It`s console aplication build for library managmet system.It was created ,becouse I want  to gain more expirience in cpp language and in mysql.

 ## Prerequisite